 Key steps – and challenges – in family succession plans

 Even when one or more family members are eager to take over the reins, it is still important for succession plans to be formalised in a written agreement – one where all parties are satisfied with the outcomes.

-In our experience, which spans working with fourth generation family businesses, one of the fundamental challenges of family succession planning lies in communication.
+In our experience, which spans working with fourth-generation family businesses, one of the fundamental challenges of family succession planning lies in communication.

 Different family members can easily assume various outcomes, which aren’t always aligned.
-This can be overcome by setting goals, expectations, guidelines – and having lots of open conversations.
+This can be overcome by setting goals, expectations, and guidelines – and having lots of open conversations.

 Holding regular family meetings to discuss the transition process is a must-do.
 These meetings should – as far as possible, involve all relevant family members, even if only one is taking over the business.
-That’s because each family member may have their own expectations.
+That’s because each family member may have their expectations.
 Some, for example, may be concerned about how succession plans could impact a future inheritance.

 Allowing time to resolve these issues from an early stage can go a long way to maintaining family harmony.
 The end goal is for all family members to be engaged, agree, and understand the transition process.
 It’s not always an easy topic to discuss but it is best to clear the air as soon as possible.